TeamNorCal/pi-gateway/README.md

 The gateway is also intended to respond to the JSon messages by triggering GPIO I2C pins, or sending serial data to a serial device.

-Audio playback will also be supported triggered using JSon from the techthulu module.
+Audio playback will also be supported triggered using JSon from the tecthulhu module.

 ## Integration to Audrino software projects